-Finding the right plant-based milk has never been easier, with more and more options popping up in local supermarkets, but sometimes nothing beats making your own dairy-free milk at home.
-Creating your own plant-based milk ensures that the ingredients will be pure and free from preservatives, and it allows you to get creative with your flavor combinations.
+Finding the right plant-based milk has never been easier, with more and more options popping up in local supermarkets, but sometimes nothing beats making your dairy-free milk at home.
+Creating your plant-based milk ensures that the ingredients will be pure and free from preservatives, and it allows you to get creative with your flavor combinations.

 You can make the most delicious homemade milk in just minutes, and there are even recipes that are allergen-friendly for those with soy, nut, or wheat allergies.
-Below is a list of common ingredients used in plant-based milks with recipes that will taste just as good as or better than any store-bought variety!
+Below is a list of common ingredients used in plant-based milk with recipes that will taste just as good as or better than any store-bought variety!

-We also highly recommend downloading the Food Monster App — with over 15,000 delicious recipes it is the largest meatless, vegan, plant-based and allergy-friendly recipe resource to help you get healthy!
+We also highly recommend downloading the Food Monster App — with over 15,000 delicious recipes it is the largest meatless, vegan, plant-based, and allergy-friendly recipe resource to help you get healthy!

 Raw, soaked cashews make for the creamiest plant-based milk out there, and now you can make your own at home with just a few simple ingredients and a blender!
 By drinking just one glass of homemade cashew milk, you are receiving 15% of your daily value of vitamin K, an essential nutrient for maintaining strong bones.
-Preparing cashew milk at home will also insure that you aren’t consuming added oils or thickeners, such as xanthan gum or guar gum, found commonly in store bought nut milks.
+Preparing cashew milk at home will also ensure that you aren’t consuming added oils or thickeners, such as xanthan gum or guar gum, found commonly in store-bought nut milk.
 If you are looking to save money on cashews, be sure to check out the bulk bins at your local supermarket!
 Nuts are often cheaper when purchased in bulk, and you’ll cut down on your plastic consumption by bringing a reusable jar or container.

 For a basic, yet delicious cashew milk recipe, try this Homemade Cashew Milk.
 If you are looking to spice it up, try this dreamy Creamsicle Cashew Milk, pictured above, or this Vanilla Nut Coffee Creamer to compliment any caffeinated beverage.

-Simple Vanilla Oat Milk/One Green Planet
+Source: Simple Vanilla Oat Milk

 For a deliciously sweet oat milk to pour over your cereal try this Simple Vanilla Oat Milk, pictured above.

-If you are just starting out and looking for a basic almond milk recipe try this, Homemade Almond Milk.
-For the health enthusiasts with a sweet tooth, this Raw Cacao Milk, pictured above, tastes exactly like a chocolate truffle, but is filled with vitamins and antioxidants!
+If you are just starting and looking for a basic almond milk recipe try this, Homemade Almond Milk.
+For health enthusiasts with a sweet tooth, this Raw Cacao Milk, pictured above, tastes exactly like a chocolate truffle, but is filled with vitamins and antioxidants!

-Soy Milk has been around for quite some time and is probably the most widely available plant-based milks on the market.
+Soy Milk has been around for quite some time and is probably the most widely available plant-based milk on the market.
 The advantage of making soy milk at home, besides being delicious, comes largely from the okara, or soybean pulp, that is produced during the process.
 Okara can be used as an egg substitute or thrown into baked goods, but it’s also great at mimicking the flakiness of fish, especially in these Okara “Crab” Cakes!
 Miyoko Schinner raves about okara in her cookbook, The Homemade Vegan Pantry.

 Coconut milk is naturally sweet and creamy, plus it contains nutrients that are known to have antiviral, immune-boosting properties.
-Making coconut milk at home requires only two ingredients, water and shredded coconut, and comes together quicker than it takes to go to the store and buy a carton of coconut milk.
+Making coconut milk at home requires only two ingredients, water, and shredded coconut, and comes together quicker than it takes to go to the store and buy a carton of coconut milk.
 You will also be able to monitor the sugar content of your milk by making it yourself!